dkargin/pyd20/readme.md

 # Plan #

 1. Charge attack
-    - draw a line
+    - draw a line               OK
-    - move a line
+    - move a line               OK
     - can be interrupted!
+    - pathfinding problems: stumbled by its own occupancy.
+    Character should remove itself from the map every turn start
 1. Ranged attack
     - move to range             OK?
     - bow them all              OK?